on the blog

-Creating a nurture sequence for my email subscribers has been on my to-do list for several months.
+Creating a welcome series of emails, a nurture sequence, for my email subscribers had been on my to-do list for several months.
 I kept putting it off because I couldn’t figure out the exact formula to use while crafting my emails.

 I scoured the internet and my favorite Facebook groups for the magic formula for crafting a nurture sequence and didn’t come up with much.
 I found a few copywriters and fellow web designers had some good resources, but they just weren’t the right fit for me.

 I typically write all my own copy so it felt inauthentic using a template or script.
 So I closed all my browser tabs and looked within to craft the perfect nurture sequence for my ideal clients.

 I honed in on the way my ideal client is feeling when they’re about to sign up for my list and thought about what they want.

 I considered how they’re feeling, how they want to feel and how can begin to form a deeper relationship with them.